dwarvesf/handbook/guides/assets.md

 # Asset Request

-Company assets appear as the equipage for employees to get the job done precisely.
-We are delighted to know if you can spend your spare time gnawing our library or using our devices to find other alternatives way of getting the code tested.
-So these steps are here to taken in case you wonder how you can fully utilize our resource.
+Company assets appear as the equip for employees to get the job done precisely.
+We are delighted to know if you can spend your time gnawing our library or using our devices, as long as it follows these protocols.

 ### 1. Borrowing
 We use Basecamp the team communication tool.
 Woodland is where public things happen.
 In the **[Request](https://3.basecamp.com/4108948/buckets/9403032/todolists/1557155199)** list in Todo, create a ticket with this format: